sabiut/deploy_aws_infrastructure/README.md

 This is a python boto 3 application that i wrote and use it to deploy AWS instances on a public and private network.
 It is using an encrypted AMI that i have created.
 Before running the the application you need to set a valid AMI.

-The app create a key pair and use the key pair to launch aws instances
+When you run the app it will generate a file containing your key kair in the root directory.
+You can use the key pair to ssh to your EC2 instances